Welcome to the State Representative Don Parsons Information and Resource Page

 ">

-The Georgia Fiscal Year 2026 Budget can be read here.
+The recommendations from Governor Kemp for Fiscal Year 2027 budget can be read here.

 reagan